hackal/Exp/README.md

 # Exp framework

 ## Introduction
 Exp framework is a lightweigth minimalistic JavaScript framework designed specifically for building banners in Exponea platform.
 Many of architectural designs reflect this aim.

-One of the main motivations is to code in a declarative manner rather than imperative.
+One of the main motivations is to code in a declarative manner rather than procedural.
 Exp framework can be thought of as an engine which performs many unneccessary routines on behalf of you.

 Neccesarrily to mention, we have been greatly influenced by already existing frameworks such as VueJS or AngularJS.

 ## Installation
 1. Clone repository